uspki/policies/certificate-policy.md

 ## Appendix A: Definitions

-**Affiliate**: A corporation, partnership, joint venture or other entity controlling, controlled by, or under common control with another entity, or an agency, department, political subdivision, or any entity operating under the direct control of a Government Entity.
+**Affiliate**: An agency, department, political subdivision, or any entity operating under the direct control of a U.S. Government Entity.

 **Air-Gapped**: Certificate Systems or components that are physically and logically disconnected from other networks.